-2.51 CAR PLATFORM: FREIGHT ELEVATOR
+2.44 CAR PLATFORM: FREIGHT ELEVATOR

-A. Platform must be designed to withstand the forces developed under Class "C1" loading conditions.
+- A. Construct car platform of heavy steel frame with stringers and substantial wood or steel plate under flooring for Class "C1" loading.
 Cover underside and all exposed edges of wood filled platform with sheet metal of not less than 27-gauge with all exposed joints and edges folded under.
 Top flooring must consist of // first quality tongue-and-groove maple not less than 19 mm (.75 in.) thick and given 2 coats of liquid filler // steel or aluminum diamond plate not less than 4.5 mm (.1875 in.) thick //.
-Provide car entrance with a one-piece metal threshold with non-slip surface.

-- B. Provide adjustable diagonal brace rods to hold platform firmly within car suspension frame. - C. Provide a platform guard (toe guard) of not less than 12-guage sheetsteel on the entrance side, extend 76 mm (3 in.) beyond each side of entrance jamb.
+Provide car entrance with a one-piece metal threshold with non-slip surface. - B. Provide adjustable diagonal brace rods to hold platform firmly within car suspension frame. - C. Provide a platform guard (toe guard) of not less than 12-guage sheetsteel on the entrance side, extend 76 mm (3 in.) beyond each side of entrance jamb.
 Securely brace platform guard to car platform and bevel bottom edge at a 60-75-degree angle from horizontal.
-Clearance between front of platform and landing threshold must not exceed 32 mm (1.25 in.). - D. Isolate the platform from the car frame by approved rubber pads or other equally effective means. - E. Provide a bonding wire between frame and platform.
+Clearance between front of platform and landing threshold must not exceed 32 mm (1.25 in.).

+- D. Isolate the platform from the car frame by approved rubber pads or other equally effective means. - E. Provide a bonding wire between frame and platform.

-2.52 CAR ENCLOSURE: FREIGHT ELEVATOR
+2.45 CAR ENCLOSURE: FREIGHT ELEVATOR

 - A. Car enclosure walls and return panels from entrance columns to side wall must be sectional flush panels formed of not less than 12-gauge steel extending from the floor to underside of ceiling.
 Enclose the top with sectional flush steel panels not less than 12-gauge steel.
 Provide top of car with hinged emergency exit with a mechanical stop and an electrical contact that will prevent movement of the elevator when exit is open.
 Provide recess for car operating panel. - B. Provide car entrance with power operated // one // two // section wire mesh vertical sliding gate.
-Gate must extend full width of car and constructed of not less than 11-gauge wire woven to 38 mm (1.50 in.) diameter mesh set in reinforced steel frames.
-Expanded metal of 10gauge may be used in lieu of wire mesh. - C. Equip car gate with guide shoes to run on vertical steel guides securely braced and held in rigid alignment.
+Gate must extend full width of car and constructed of not less than 11-gauge wire woven to 38 mm (1.50 in.) diameter mesh set in reinforced steel frame.
+Expanded metal of 10-gauge may be used in lieu of wire mesh. - C. Equip car gate with guide shoes to run on vertical steel guides securely braced and held in rigid alignment.
 Connect gate to counterweights with chains running over ball or roller bearing sheaves securely fastened to guides.
 Counterweights must equally balance gate.
 Gate must not project into hoistway opening when raised.
 Equip car gate with electric contact. - D. Provide LED illuminated car lights mounted flush with the inside of the ceiling.
 Maintain a minimum light level of 20-foot candles at the floor. - E. Provide two permanently mounted stainless steel signs inside elevator.

 One sign must bear the Class loading and markings.
 The other sign must bear the legend "THIS IS NOT A PASSENGER ELEVATOR.
-NO PERSONS OTHER THAN THE OPERATOR AND FREIGHT HANDLERS ARE PERMITTED TO RIDE ON THIS ELEVATOR".

-F. Provide car top railings.
+NO PERSONS OTHER THAN THE OPERATOR AND FREIGHT HANDLERS ARE PERMITTED TO RIDE ON THIS ELEVATOR". - F. Provide car top railing.